 Duke and Duchess of Edinburgh recreate picture of late Queen and Prince Philip

-Edward and Sophie posed for the picture on the balcony of the Maltese villa where Queen Elizabeth II and Philip used to live.
+Edward and Sophie posed for the picture on the balcony of the Maltese villa where his parents used to live.

 Your support helps us to tell the story